maptiler/maptiler-sdk-js/readme.md

 </p>

 # What and why?
-The **MapTiler JS SDK** extends MapLibre GL JS, exposes all its features, and adds new ones on top.
+The **MapTiler SDK JS** extends MapLibre GL JS, exposes all its features, and adds new ones on top.
 The SDK is designed to work with the well-established  [MapTiler Cloud service](https://www.maptiler.com/cloud/), which provides all the data required to fuel a complete web mapping experience: vector tiles, satellite raster tiles, DEM with Terrain RGB, custom styles with an editor, etc.

 **Why are we creating a new SDK?** To make things simpler for developers working in the MapTiler ecosystem!
-With **MapTiler JS SDK**, there is no need to load external plugins for the most basic things, copy-paste complex data source URLs, or look up the syntax to enable 3D terrain every time you start a project.
+With **MapTiler SDK JS**, there is no need to load external plugins for the most basic things, copy-paste complex data source URLs, or look up the syntax to enable 3D terrain every time you start a project.
 All this is built-in, loaded when needed, or exposed with simple functions.
 Under the hood, this SDK is opinionated as it's being fed by [MapTiler Cloud](https://www.maptiler.com/cloud/) data, but its MapLibre core makes it 100% compatible with other sources.

-In addition, the MapTiler JS SDK provides well-documented and easy-to-use wrapper functions to the [MapTiler Cloud API services](https://docs.maptiler.com/cloud/api) such as: geocoding, static maps, geolocation, as well as a search engine for coordinate reference systems and transforming coordinates from one CRS to another.
+In addition, the MapTiler SDK JS provides well-documented and easy-to-use wrapper functions to the [MapTiler Cloud API services](https://docs.maptiler.com/cloud/api) such as: geocoding, static maps, geolocation, as well as a search engine for coordinate reference systems and transforming coordinates from one CRS to another.
+> 📣 *__Note:__* If you need <ins>only the API Client library</ins> to use in a headless fashion and without any map display, check out [MapTiler Client JS](https://github.com/maptiler/maptiler-client-js) library for browser and NodeJS.

 # Install
 ```shell